jabbir-doodle/meshrider_firmwar/README.md

-# MeshRider Multilanguage Support
+# Mesh Rider Multilanguage Support

-A dedicated webpage announcing MeshRider's new multilanguage support for Ukrainian and German languages.
+A dedicated webpage announcing Mesh Rider's new multilanguage support for Ukrainian and German languages.

 ## Features